 Be sure to take in the Mosque’s three principal intricately carved minarets, the Double finial minaret of Qansah al-Ghuri and the Katkhuda and Qaytbay minarets, and dome (pictured).
 Continue on to the alabaster-pillared five-aisled prayer hall.

 There are a number of places of interest around the Mosque, including the Midan al-Husein (a large square opposite the Mosque which is particularly popular during religious festivals) and the Wikala of Al-Ghouri (a restored 16th century merchants’ hostel now famous for its whirling dervishes).

-where?
+Where?
 Sharia al-Azhar, Al-Hussein district, Cairo.
-MAP

-when?
+When?
 9am to 5pm; closed to visitors on Friday afternoons.

 The lush gardens, about 1 kilometre in length, are designed along traditional geometric Islamic lines, and include fountains, waterways, multi-coloured stonework, palms, an orchard, a children's playground and sunken features.
 In total, there are 325 varieties of plant, carefully labelled.

 The Park offers spectacular views of the Citadel and the Mohamed Ali Mosque at its apex (especially at night, when many monuments are illuminated).

 A feature of particular note is the Ayyubid Wall, revealed when centuries worth of rubbish were removed from the site.
 This stone wall, dating from 1176, was built by Salah El Din to protect the city and made use of the latest defensive devices imported from Syria.